 Remember, cardholders will see more available award seats than folks who don’t have the card.

-Note: If you’re not eligible for the 50,000 United Airlines miles deal, there are other airline cards which also earn a similar number of miles, like the Citi® / AAdvantage® Executive World Elite™ MasterCard®, which also earns 50,000 miles. after meeting minimum spending requirements.
+Note: If you’re not eligible for the 50,000 United Airlines miles deal, there are other airline cards which also earn a similar number of miles, like the Citi® / AAdvantage® Executive World Elite™ Mastercard®, which also earns 50,000 miles. after spending $5,000 within the first three months of account opening.

 Use 50,000 United Airlines Miles for Big Travel!